Honda CT110

 The Honda CT110 is a small dual-sport motorcycle made by Honda in Japan since 1980 and is sold in various parts of the world.
 The bike has sold well worldwide.

-The CT110 replaced the CT90, which was essentially the same machine but with a smaller displacement engine.
+The CT110 replaced the CT90, which was essentially the same general design but with a smaller displacement engine and points ignition while the CT110 has solid state electronic ignition.

 Design

 The base CT110 105 cc four-stroke air-cooled single-cylinder engine which is nearly horizontal in the step-through tube/stamping frame.
 It has a semi-automatic four-speed transmission and a centrifugal clutch.
 That coupled with a 2:1 ratio gear reduction box known as the dual range sub-transmission, which switched into operation using a small lever under the transmission case, allowed the bike to climb steep slopes.

 North America

 In the US the CT110 came with factory street legal lighting and mirrors, a large luggage rack, center stand, and an auxiliary gas can.
 The 1980 model of CT110 lacked the dual range sub-transmission, but that returned in following years.
 The motorcycle was imported from 1980 to 1986.